scipy-conference/scipy_proceedings/papers/prabhu_ramachandran_fossee/prabhu_ramachandran_fossee.rst

 The Python group plans to build on the existing work.
-We will continue to generate textbook companions, provide support for the workshops conducted by the spoken-tutorial team, continue to work on the Yaksh interface.
+We will continue to generate textbook companions, provide support for the workshops conducted by the spoken-tutorial team, and continue to work on the Yaksh interface.
+The existing Python spoken tutorials will be updated and new ones will be created as required.
+These spoken tutorials will also be dubbed to other Indian languages.

 In addition we plan to promote the use of Python in the CBSE school curriculum.
 The CBSE board has already included Python as an alternative to C++ in the 11th and 12th grade exams.
 Unfortunately, there is quite a bit of resistance towards this as many teachers are unfamiliar with Python.
 We plan to support schools in this initiative over the next year.
+We will continue to use textbook companions for the school initiative as well and also create specific spoken tutorials for the school curriculum.

 Conclusions